Page

 The status of the dataset I want to download shows 'Not available'.
 What can I do to access them?

-If the status of a survey dataset is shown as ‘not available’ this means that the MICS team does not have a copy of the dataset for public sharing.
-If, however, the status is shown as ‘not yet available’ this means that the dataset is expected to be available either soon or upon the completion of the survey (once the final report is published and the status of the survey changes to ‘completed’).
-For a few surveys the status of the datasets is shown as ‘restricted,’ which means sharing of the datasets is not allowed by the survey implementing agency or the governance body.
+If the status of a survey dataset is shown as 'Not available', this means that the MICS team does not have a copy of the dataset for public sharing.
+If, however, the status is shown as 'Not yet available', this means that the dataset is expected to be available either soon or upon the completion of the survey (once the final report is published and the status of the survey changes to 'Completed').
+For a few surveys, the status of the datasets is shown as ‘Restricted,’ which means sharing of the datasets is not allowed by the survey implementing agency or the governance body.

 Once I have downloaded datasets of MICS surveys, can I identify individuals or households?